AlexJezior/ha-kiosk/README.md

-# HomeAssistant Kiosk
+# HomeAssistant Kiosk Power Management

-Motion-activated kiosk “power manager” for a Home Assistant dashboard.
+Motion-activated kiosk “power manager” for a HomeAssistant dashboard.
+I have HomeAssistant running on a local server, and wanted to have a kiosk near the entry of my home that would power on when motion was detected, and power off after a period of inactivity.

+Using a Raspberry Pi 5 with a PIR motion sensor, and an old monitor I had lying around, I was able to achieve what I was looking for...
+Here's how it works:

 - Launches `chromium` in kiosk mode pointed at your Home Assistant dashboard URL
 - Uses a PIR motion sensor on a Raspberry Pi GPIO pin to detect motion